-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, 0845837 B.C.
+The condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, 0845837 B.C.
 Ltd. and Discovery Harbour (USA) LLC.
 Inter-company balances and transactions are eliminated on consolidation.

 The Company holds interests in the following mineral resource property in the United States: